andre-st/goodreads-toolbox/friendrated.md

 ![Maintenance](https://img.shields.io/maintenance/yes/2019.svg)

-## Books common among the people I follow
+## Books common among the people you follow

 From the _Goodreads Feedback_ forum, [Sophie (2013)](https://www.goodreads.com/topic/show/1573755-most-popular-books-among-friends?page=1) or [Anne (2018):](https://www.goodreads.com/topic/show/19320371-recommendations)
 > I often choose a book to read if many of the people I follow have read it